ffxstyleguide/styleguide-afr/readme/index.md

 #### Landing page

-The contents of the landing page are stored in the `_frontpage` collection but its `index.html` is located at root level instead of in the collection directory.
+The contents of the landing page are stored in the `_section_frontpage` collection but its `index.html` is located at root level instead of in the collection directory.

 #### Adding new elements to a section
 {: .styleguide-heading}